 VEE provides an International Academic Office (IAO) which is part of the DSAA.
 The activities of the IAO are discussed and decided on in a Committee for International Affairs.
-Responsibilities of the IAO include providing information and assistance to students wishing organisation study abroad. and the of exchange programmes such to as ERASMUS/SOCRATES.
+Responsibilities of the IAO include providing information and assistance to students wishing to study abroad, and the organisation of exchange programmes such as ERASMUS/SOCRATES.
 Each visiting student from abroad is offered help should he/she encounter any kind of problem.
 The IAO tries to alleviate difficulties arising while the newcomer is adapting to his/her new surroundings.
 Assistance is also offered in dealing with the local authorities.